lorenzofattori/M2Q-hardware/README.md

 M2Q is A powerful MIDI to Chamsys Remote converter designed to trigger playbacks, cue stacks and synchronize tap-to tempo using MIDI Messages

 It has been engineerd by me, based on an idea anc concept of Manuel Rodriguez.
 Manuel is a professional light designer who used this little box in his amazing shows, touring all over the world!
+You can find more about his amazing work [here](http://www.deepred.tv/).

 M2Q is available at my [Tindie Store](https://www.tindie.com/products/23305/)